Viewing: Winter

 At the Lake (Fairmont Chateau)

-Chateau Ski and Snow (near the lobby): ice skates for the groomed pond, snowshoes, cross-country skis.
+Chateau Ski and Snow (near the lobby): ice skates for the lake, snowshoes, cross-country skis.
+See Fairmont Chateau Lake Louise for details.

 In the Village (Samson Mall)

-Wilson Mountain Sports: crampons/ice cleats (essential for Plain of Six Glaciers or Johnston Canyon), backcountry gear, downhill skis and boards.
+Wilson Mountain Sports: crampons/ice cleats (essential for Johnston Canyon), backcountry gear, downhill skis and boards.

 At the Ski Resort

 Best for downhill skiers; easy gear swaps if it doesn't fit.
+The Lake Louise Ski Resort also offers the gondola and shuttle (summer and winter).
 See skilouise.com/rentals-lessons.

 Pro Tip: Ice Magic Festival